Crossbill-Highlights/Crossbill-Web/clients/koreader-plugin/crossbill.koplugin/README.md

 ### "Sync failed: XXX"
 - Check that the server URL is correct
-- Verify the Inkwell server is running and accessible
+- Verify the crossbill server is running and accessible
 - Check your network connection
 - Look at the error code:
   - `nil` or timeout errors: Network/connection issue